techpubs-mf/style-guide-original/docs/lists.md

 - A complete lead-in sentence
 - More than 1 defined term
-- 2 levels: the term, which is in bold and on its own line, and the definition, which is at least 1 full sentence indented on its own line
+- Two levels: the term, which is in bold and on its own line, and the definition, which is at least one full sentence indented on its own line
 - Parallel sentence construction
 - Sentence case capitalizationn
-- 1 idea for each list
+- One idea for each list
 - End punctuation for every definition line

 You can add a paragraph break after each definition if the formatting is tight.
 If you need to use multiple definition lists or organize more content, you might find that a table works better for this purpose.
-See Best practices for including tables.
+See [Best practices for including tables](tables.md#best-practices-for-including-tables).

 For more guidance on using lists, see [Best practices for writing with lists](#best-practices-for-writing-with-lists).